Weekend Shortcut: Drawing Inspiration From An Artist Retreat In Kent

 Most of us don’t have any kind of background in art.
 In fact, in a flurry of typical Britishness we all loudly proclaim just how bad we are at drawing before we’ve even introduced ourselves, and we compete valiantly for the title of Least Capable Artist as if it comes with a cash prize.

 I feel sure that being a mostly female group has something to do with the self-effacing atmosphere, but then I realise the guys are at it too – it’s clear we’re actively attempting to lower Catherine’s expectations so that when we do draw something crap, she can’t say she wasn’t warned.

-What we’re not prepared for is Catherine’s complete lack of pretension, straight talking nature, and her ability to turn your preconceptions about art – and indeed artist retreats – around.
+What we’re not prepared for is Catherine’s complete lack of pretension and her straight talking nature, or her ability to turn your preconceptions about art – and indeed artist retreats – around.

 A couple of people on the retreat turn out to be fairly practiced artists (the weekend is a Christmas gift from their partner or an excuse to get together with another arty friend) and at first it creates a bit of a ‘them’ and ‘us’ vibe, as we begin our first proper drawing exercises.

 This is when the tears of frustration come in.
 One of the girls in the ‘we can’t really draw’ gang, of which I consider myself a key member, has a bit of a moment.

 She’s trying to sketch a shell, or a pine cone, or some other deceptively simple everyday item whose lines are in fact harder to nail down than a slab of jelly in the wind, and she feels like she just can’t do it.